danahynes/Asus-L410M-WMI-Keys/README.md

 Note that the keys are also function keys, so what happens when you press them depends on the state of the Fn key.
 This laptop, and others like it, have a "Function Lock" feature (similar to Caps Lock) that is activated by pressing Fn+Esc.
 This feature is set to "on" at boot, so you may need to turn it off or press Fn along with the key to get the desired behavior.

+Also note that this key setting is not saved across boot cycles, so if you have the camera off and you reboot, it will most likely be on after a reboot.

 # TODO

 1. camera file lock checking/syncing
 1. camera status indicator
+1. save camera state across reboots

 # -)